yandex-cloud/docs/en/managed-kafka/pricing.md

 {% include [cvos](../_includes/mdb/cvos.md) %}

-{{mkf-name}} provides two types of CVoS: on vCPUs and RAM on the hosts you plan to use in DB clusters.
+{{ mkf-name }} provides two types of CVoS: on vCPUs and RAM on the hosts you plan to use in DB clusters.
 In the management console, you can see potential savings from using a CVoS at the current resource usage.
 You can also forecast your monthly payments for the desired number of vCPUs and RAM.

 {% note info %}